digiltd/oh-rtd-test/Lg-TV.md

 ## BETA FUNCTION: Usage of LgTv as Openhab "screen"

-The overall idea behind the binding is a simple usecase.
-In the morning (office days) a start of the tv should automatically start a browser showing latest news, traffic information and the status of the openhab sites (eg heating, water and power consumtion of the house ...)
+The initial idea behind the binding was the following usecase: In the morning (office days) a start of the tv should automatically start a browser showing latest news, traffic information and the status of the openhab sites (eg heating, water and power consumtion of the house ...) - controlled via an openhab rule.

 As the binding is able to start an internet browser on the tv a functionality to automaticly change websites in the screen browser is embedded.